Subperichondrial hematoma (cauliflower ear)

 Treatment Step-by-Step Description of Procedure Auricular hematomas are drained to prevent chronic deformity of the underlying cartilage.
 Auricular hematomas are caused by direct blunt trauma to the anterior auricle, occurring most commonly... read more consists of promptly evacuating the clot through an incision and preventing reaccumulation of the hematoma with through-and-through ear sutures over dental gauze rolls, petroleum (plain or antimicrobial) gauze, or insertion of a Penrose drain plus a pressure dressing.
-Because these injuries are prone to infection, an oral antibiotic effective against staphylococci (eg, cephalexin 500 mg tid) is given for 5 days.
+Because these injuries are prone to infection and abscess formation, an oral antibiotic effective against staphylococci (eg, cephalexin 500 mg tid) is given for 5 days.

 In lacerations of the pinna, the skin margins are sutured whenever possible.
 If the cartilage is penetrated, it is repaired unless there is not enough skin to cover it.
 Damaged cartilage, whether repaired or not, is splinted externally with benzoin-impregnated cotton, and a protective dressing is applied.
 Oral antibiotics are given as for a hematoma.